 Try this with a buoyant nonchalance, chumps.

 Because that’s exactly what home life is like after D-Day, right?
 Somebody out there in unicorn land is awaking refreshed and ready for a trip to Bed, Bath, and Beyond after D-Day.
 Me?
 I had sleepless nights, dry heaves, and calls to domestic abuse hotlines.
-I flunked nonchalance.
+Clearly, I flunked nonchalance.
 I was more hung up on HOW COULD YOU DO THIS TO ME.

-In fairness, I’d only been married 6 months.
-I assumed the marriage was a good place to be because he’d just put a ring on it.
 If I sucked so epically, why marry me?
 But perhaps I was mistaken.
 I should’ve improved my game.
 Maybe it wasn’t enough to move to another state, finance his career move, and buy a fixer upper house in a no-fault divorce state, have a robust sex life, cook his dinners, entertain his family, and do his laundry.

 I wasn’t a smorgasbord of pussy.
 My bad.